 Your options are to steal blinds and antes, or to re-steal by coming over the top of a raiser at this point in the games.
 Having an idea about your opponents tendencies and adjusting to their stack sizes are important.
 If possible the ‘comfortable’ stacks are the ones to steal from – they will not be waiting to risk their chips with sub-standard holdings.

 Prize Pool Equity or ICM-based play starts to have an effect as the final 2-tables lose some players.
 I do not advise making calculations as yet, instead use it as a guideline.
 For example with a total of 120 in the prize pool and 12 players left you will have $10 in ‘equity’ with an average stack (very simplified, math – just using it to make a point).
 Doubling up will not double your average wins, since the prize pool is split between 7 players and you could still bust before the money.
 I’d be inclined to estimate $16 or so for this situation.
 Now, since you are risking $10 to win $6 you need to adjust your calling ranges to be proportionally better than the hands your opponent is playing.
-Again, this is not scientific (you need an ICM Calculator such as SNG Wiz for that!), just something to bear in mind.
+Again, this is not scientific (you need an ICM Calculator such as the amazing ICMIZER 2 for that), just something to bear in mind.

 45 Player Sit N Go Tournaments – The Long Bubble

 From 13 or so players out the bubble begins in 45-man SNGs.
 This seems like too many players, until you split them over 2-tables.
 As you hit 6 or 7 on each table then many of your opponents will start to ‘play for the final table’.
 Once you get to the final table then nobody wants to bust in 9th or 8th place – such a waste.

 I have written many times about how many profitable opportunities player reactions to the bubble give you here at SNG Planet.